gaorlov/serializer/README.md

     @classmethod
     def timezones_from_you( cls, item, args ):
       zone = timezone( args.get('timezone', "UTC") )
+      # let's pretend this is a thing you can do
       return item.timezone - zone

   PersonSerializer.attributes(  'formatted_name ',